 But Wolfe’s greatest strength was leading his men in battle and, with complete disregard for his own safety, he was among the first to ascend the Heights and to march upon the city.
 As Montcalm brought up his army and shots rang out Wolfe, right in the vanguard, was shot in the wrist, then the stomach before, still urging his men forwards, a third shot through the lung brought him down.
 As he slowly drowned in his own blood, he held on long enough to be told the French were retreating and his last words expressed his great relief that he had done his duty.

 Wolfe’s victory at Quebec would ensure the defeat of France and Britain’s conquest of all America and lay the foundation for modern Canada.
 For him personally, like Nelson at Trafalgar, he would acquire legendary status and be lionised as a wise, venerable commander.
 For his bravery and duty that was deserved.
 But in reflecting also on all the things in his life that caused him unhappiness, grief, sorrow and self-doubt, we do more justice to his true nature and understand how this one person coped with the complexity and contradictory nature of human life.

-Author’s Note: Wolfe’s birthplace, Quebec House, at Westerham Kent, is owned by the National Trust and open to visitors during the summer months.
+Author’s Note: Wolfe’s childhood home, Quebec House, at Westerham, Kent, is owned by the National Trust and open to visitors during the summer months.